 Another amazing mural has been added to Birmingham’s artistic streets.
 This one is by local artist John Lytle Wilson.
 Find this friendly robot and his monkey friends along Morris Avenue!

 This mural by Marcus Fetch, in concert with RedPath Creative, reminds the Magic City to stay cool.
 Next time you’re driving down I-65 South and pass University Boulevard, look right and you’ll see it!

 Cyclist with Sunflowers

-One of Birmingham’s newest murals features a cyclist pedaling through the Magic City leaving a happy trail of sunflowers.
+One of Birmingham’s brightest murals features a cyclist pedaling through the Magic City leaving a happy trail of sunflowers.
 This romantic and lighthearted masterpiece is located at the Alabama Ballet at 2726 First Ave.
 S. and created by artist Trés Taylor.

 Before I Die …